 Tips & considerations for a great paint job

-- If even coating is crucial to you, use a spray instead of a brush or roller
+- If even coating is crucial to you, use a sprayer instead of a brush or roller to spray paint rubber

 - Read carefully and follow the manufacturer’s directions to keep yourself safe

-Also, read the instructions on paint packaging for the time it takes for your paint to dry completely, for some paints dry fast on the surface and may appear dried when the inside is not.
+Also, read the instructions on the paint packaging for the time it takes for your paint to dry completely, some paints dry fast on the surface and may appear dry when the inside is not.